Witch and Mercenary: Manga

 A manga adaptation illustrated by Makoto Miyagi began serialization on Kodansha's Magazine Pocket manga website on January 28, 2024.
-The manga's chapters have been compiled into seven tankōbon volumes as of November 2025.
+The manga's chapters have been compiled into nine tankōbon volumes as of August 2026.
 The manga's chapters are simultaneously published in English on Kodansha's K Manga app under the title The Witch and the Mercenary.
+During their panel at Anime NYC 2026, Seven Seas Entertainment announced that they had also licensed the manga adaptation for English publication.